Full Collapse: Commercial performance and legacy

 Full Collapse reached number 178 on the US Billboard 200.
 It charted at number ten on the Billboard Heatseekers Albums chart and number nine on the Independent Albums chart.
-In the first week of release, Full Collapse sold 800 copies.
+In the first week of release, Full Collapse sold 800 copies, from the 3,400 that were originally shipped to stores.
 As of October 2008, it sold 380,000 copies.

 In February 2009, Thursday announced that they would perform Full Collapse in its entirety for a one-off show on the Taste of Chaos tour.
 However, on the day of the show, the band cancelled.
 They eventually performed the album in October 2009, while in the midst of promoting their fifth studio album, Common Existence.
-To celebrate the tenth anniversary of Full Collapse, Thursday performed the album in its entirely throughout a US tour in 2011.
+To celebrate the tenth anniversary of Full Collapse, Thursday performed the album in its entirety throughout a US tour in 2011.
 In 2018, the band performed a run of two-night shows where they played Full Collapse on the first night and their third studio album, War All the Time (2003), on the other, in entirety.
 In a 2010 interview, Rickly described the album's significance to both the band and its fans: